Skip to main content

 Image (Required)

-image is the reference to the parser container image which can transform the raw scan report into findings.
+image is the reference to the parser container image that can transform the raw scan report into findings.

-To see how to write parsers and package them into images, check out the documentation page on integrating new scanners.
+To learn how to write parsers and package them into images, see the documentation on integrating new scanners.

 ImagePullSecrets (Optional)

-imagePullSecrets can be used to integrate private parser images.
-This uses the kubernetes default imagePullSecrets structure.
+imagePullSecrets can be used to access private parser images.
+This uses the standard Kubernetes imagePullSecrets structure.

 TTLSecondsAfterFinished (Optional)

-ttlSecondsAfterFinished can be used to automatically delete the completed Kubernetes job used to run the parser.
-This sets the ttlSecondsAfterFinished field on the created job.
-This requires your cluster to have the TTLAfterFinished feature gate enabled in your cluster.
+ttlSecondsAfterFinished can be used to automatically delete the completed Kubernetes Job used to run the parser.
+This sets the ttlSecondsAfterFinished field on the created Job.
+This requires your cluster to have the TTLAfterFinished feature gate enabled.

 ScopeLimiterAliases (Optional)

 scopeLimiterAliases can be used in combination with scopeLimiter to create aliases for fields in findings.
-The goal of this field is to ensure that the scopeSelector can always select an alias, regardless of the underlying representation of the data in a finding.
+This ensures that the scopeSelector can always select an alias, regardless of the underlying data representation in a finding.
 This field supports Mustache templating and has access to the finding object.

 See the Scope HowTo for more information.